 - Scalability and customization – WooCommerce is open-source, allowing developers to create, customize and grow their online stores to meet their requirements.

-- Variety of payment options – Allows integration with various payment gateways.
+- Variety of payment options – Allows integration with various payment gateways including PayPal.

-- Unlimited control – The e-commerce platform gives you full control of the store so you can handle unlimited products, orders and users.
+- Unlimited control – The ecommerce platform gives you full control of the store, so that you can handle unlimited products, orders and users.

 1. Install and Activate WooCommerce

-The first step is to install the WooCommerce plugin on your site.
+The first step is to install WooCommerce plugin on your site.

 - Log in to your WordPress admin dashboard.

-- Hover your mouse over “Plugins” menu on the left sidebar menu and choose “Add New” from the expanded options.
+- Hover your mouse over “Plugins” menu on the left sidebar menu and choose “Add New Plugin” from the expanded options.

 This will take you to the WooCommerce setup wizard.
 If you have trouble in installing the plugin, refer our article on how to install plugins in WordPress site.